annabellaals/Wheelshub/readme.md

     Ensuring seamless transactions for lead generation fees and potential future functionality like payment processing for car sales.

-### Mockups

-I used Figma to create the mockups for this project.
-Here is the link to figma file: https://www.figma.com/design/kInDOvazNAyYKS5nwnAlcy/WheelsHub?node-id=0-1&t=P6yzeWO12BQDMHUs-1

 ### Project Planning

 | Sprint | Category | Task Description | Priority | Story Points | Dependencies |